The Cure for Our Internet Heartburn

 About Webpass, Inc.

 Founded in San Francisco in 2003, Webpass is revolutionizing what customers can expect from their ISP.
 We are now part of Google Fiber thanks to our leading-edge approach.
 We pride ourselves on delivering simple Internet service designed around the needs of our customers.
 Unlike our competitors, we own and operate our Ethernet network, eliminating dependence on phone and cable companies.
 This successful formula has helped us quickly become one of the fastest Internet providers around.
 We offer business Internet connections from 10 - 1000 Mbps and residential Internet connections from 100 Mbps - 1 Gig.
-Webpass currently operates in the major urban markets of San Francisco, Oakland, San Diego, Miami, Chicago, and Boston.
+Webpass currently operates in the major urban markets of San Francisco, Oakland, San Diego, Miami, Chicago, Boston, and Denver.
 You can sign up for residential services, or contact our sales team for business service.